RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ##### 29/07/2021 - 02/08/2021

+AWS Glue is an alternative to Apache NiFi - automating the flow of data between systems with some data processing

 1. **Glue Data Catalog**
    1. is a metadata repository for all the tables in your account
    2. Schemas are automatically created, schemas are versioned